 However, both books offer more than fun anecdotes.
 Midwest Maize covers the sweeping drama of the total transformation of the world in the last 150 years, from agriculture (we were still using horses until World War II) to the kitchen (the advent of everything from the stove to canned and frozen food).
 Heartland Hogs explores the rise and fall of civilizations, the Age of Exploration, and the current popularity of all things porcine.

-Both books also explore the story of the explosive growth of the Midwest, both rural and urban, and of the people involved in building and defining the region, from the first settlers to today’s farmers, traders, and chefs.
+All three books also explore the story of the explosive growth of the Midwest, both rural and urban, and of the people involved in building and defining the region, from the first settlers to today’s farmers, traders, and chefs.

 But those are the books.
 For the blog, I’ll be looking at all the things that I’ve learned while exploring the Midwest, whether it relates to the books or not.
 I hope to balance fun items with serious information here.
 In addition to talking about corn and pigs, I also want to use this blog to introduce readers to farmers and farming, food production, good restaurants, living history venues, recipes, and much more that highlight how much the Midwest contributes culinarily to the success and even survival of the United States.